Radhika-Envision/Upmark/README.md

 ### AWS Auto scaling group

 AWS Auto-scaling group supports dynamically scalibility upgrading for the service.
 Not only used for Scaling services but used for fault tollerance purpose.
 So AWS EC2 instances will be automatically created instance with the image we created.
+Most of these instructions should be performed in the AWS console.

+First create a load balancer.
+This will be reused for all deployments.

+1. Create Load Balacer
+    1. LOAD BALANCING > Load Balancers > Create Load Balancer
+    1. Ensure HTTP and HTTPS are enabled
+    1. Process with default option and proper names

+1. DNS
+    1. Assign the domain name to the load balancer IP (use your domain registrar to do this).

 Here are the steps of the creating auto-scaling group.

+1. Create an instance and install Aquamark on it, as described in the previous section.

 1. Create AMI images for current running instance.
-    1. Right click on AWS console.
+    1. Select the image in the AWS console under EC2 > Instances.
-    1. Click Image > Create Image button.
+    1. Click Actions > Image > Create Image button.
-    1. Create image.
-    1. This process takes a bit while.
-You can check the process on IMAGES > AMIs menu.
+    1. Create the image.
+This process takes a while.
+You can check the process in the IMAGES > AMIs screen.

-1. Create Load Balacer
-    1. LOAD BALANCING > Load Balancers > Create
-    1. Process with default option and proper names
-1. Create Autoscaling
+1. Create Autoscaling Group
-    1. AUTO SCALING > Launch Configurations
+    1. AUTO SCALING > Launch Configurations > Create Auto Scaling Group
         1. Configure Auto Scaling group details
-            1. Put in how many instance you need to prepare for scaling, Select proper network
+            1. Put in how many instance you need to prepare for scaling, Select a subnet that is not visible from the outside world, but which can be accessed from the load balancer.
-            1. On advanced tab - check `Receive traffic from Elastic Load Balancer(s)` option and select load balancer which is previously created
+            1. On advanced tab - check `Receive traffic from Elastic Load Balancer(s)` option and select load balancer which was previously created
-        1. Configure scaling policies - You can specify condition of scale up or scale down of the instacnes
+        1. Configure scaling policies - You can specify condition of scale up or scale down of the instances
     1. AUTO SCALING > Auto Scaling Groups
         1. Create Launch Configuration > My AMIs
         1. Select AMI which created before
         1. Choose same instance type (default)
         1. At `Configure details`, you need to expand `Advanced details` field and type in `docker restart aq` on User data
-        1. Choose same storage space with images
+        1. Choose the same storage size as specified by the image (default)

 ## Development